-- 1. Spread and mix the maximum allowable secondary agent for a single pass as per Clause 8.7.6 with the addition of water by means of stabiliser / reclaimer to achieve 55% 75% RMR.
-The secondary stabilising agent incorporation depth shall be 50 mm less than design depth (50 mm above the lower reference level) and compacted with a smooth drum roller with vibration (refer to Figure 8.7.11 and Table 8.7.19) and shaped prior to foamed bitumen pass by using a grader (refer to Clause 8.7.9.2). - 2.
-If the secondary stabilising agent is lime, not more than four hours after the secondary stabilising agent is incorporated into the pavement material, the bituminous stabilising agent shall be mixed into the pavement material with one pass of the reclaimer/stabiliser to the full target depth of stabilisation to achieve lower reference level (refer to Figure 8.7.11 and Clause 8.7.9.2). - 3.
-If the secondary stabilising agent is GB (General Blend) cement, not more than two hours after the secondary stabilising agent is incorporated into the pavement material, the bituminous stabilising agent shall be mixed into the pavement material with one pass of the reclaimer / stabiliser to the full target depth of stabilisation to achieve lower reference level (refer to Figure 8.7.11 and Clause 8.7.9.2).
+Spread and mix the maximum allowable secondary stabilising agent for a single pass as per Clause 8.7.6 with the addition of water by means of stabiliser / reclaimer to achieve 55% - 75% RMR.
+The secondary stabilising agent incorporation depth shall be 50 mm less than design depth (50 mm above the lower reference level) and compacted with a smooth drum roller with vibration (refer to Figure 8.7.11 and Table 8.7.19) and shaped prior to foamed bitumen pass by using a grader (refer to Clause 8.7.9.2).
+2. Where the secondary stabilising agent is lime, not more than four hours after the secondary stabilising agent is incorporated into the pavement material, the bituminous stabilising agent shall be mixed into the pavement material with one pass of the reclaimer/stabiliser to the full target depth of stabilisation to achieve lower reference level (refer to Figure 8.7.11 and Clause 8.7.9.2).